pjlintw/CL20/assignment5/README.md

 11 most similar word:    casting 0.027603
 ```

 In general, no matters relevant or irrelevant words in the list.
-The consine similarity between baseline word and other wasn't able to be classifiable by the socre.
+The consine similarity between baseline word and other wasn't able to be classifiable by the score.
 In the next part, we want to reduce prior knowledge for listing relevant or irrelevant words.
 We find most k similar words by fiting one baseline word.

 Before we found interesting results, we have tried words like `film`, `happy`, `vampir`, `comedy`.
 The most similar words for these word are totally irrelevant.
 We then use more negative words as baseline since we were guessing negatvie words could more likely be a cluster.
 Because once one mention a negative words in the document, other will appear soon in the context.